How to submit work to an illustration agency

 - Folio – Email a few low res jpg files with a link to your website to [email protected]

-- Jelly London – Email [email protected] No real guidelines offered, but keep in mind the considerations below.
+- Jelly London – Email [email protected] No real guidelines are offered but keep in mind the considerations below.

 - Central Illustration Agency – Send 6 low res images or a link to [email protected]